mzozo95/GMap-and-pois/README.md

 This is a simple map application with basic networking, written in kotlin in MVVM pattern.

 The app allows users to visualise the scooters on a map with simple POIs and Clusters and displays the details of the closest vehicle in a bottom layout.
 When the user opens the app, it navigates the map-camera to the user's location.
-The bottom layout is avare of user location changes.
+The bottom layout is aware of user location changes.

 Build instructions: